sstsimulator/sst-docs/docs/cpp/eli/sst_eli_document_params.md

 ### Remarks

-Document and register all the parameters a component or subcomponent has.
+Document and register all the parameters of a component or subcomponent.

 ## Requirements